LeeMorinUCF/QMB3311S22/demo_25_Databases/README.md

 Notice that the backslash ```\``` allows a string to continue to the next line.

-Finally, you can combine these operations in a more complex query
+Finally, you can combine these operations in a more complex query.

 ```python
 >>> cur.execute(